keptn/keptn.github.io/content/docs/0.7.x/reference/bridge/_index.md

 ## Early Access Version of Keptn Bridge

 Right now there is no early access version of Keptn Bridge available.
+Please check back later for a new early access version.

 <!-- You can upgrade to the latest version (0.7.3) by executing the following commands: